quorumcontrol/tupelo-docs/platform_performance.md

 ## December 11th Performance Test

-Moved ingress of messages on a signer to an in memory queue (instead of disk).
+Message ingress was moved to an in memory queue (from disk).
-Parallelized signature checking.
+Signature checking was parallelized.

 | Signers | Throughput  | Finality (mean)  | Finality (P95)  |
 | ------- |:-----------:|:---------:|:---------:|